PranavYadu/Sudoku-Solver/README.md

   - Solves the puzzle and overlays the solution on the image.
   - Option to save the solved image.

+## Visualize Backtracking

+In manual mode, after solving a Sudoku puzzle, you can click the **Show Backtracking** button to visualize the backtracking algorithm step-by-step.
+This feature animates how the solver explores possibilities and finds the solution, helping you understand the solving process.

+- **How to use:**
+  1. Enter your puzzle in manual mode.
+  2. Click **Solve** to solve the puzzle.
+  3. Click **Show Backtracking** to watch the solving process animated in the GUI.

 ## Technologies Used
 - Python 3
 - Tkinter (GUI)